Congratulations on mastering the judo back fall or, the

 Maximum efficiency and minimum effort.
 You’ll hear this time and time again as it’s one of the principles of judo.

 We know you’re eager to see the next Ronda Rousey judo instructional video, but keep in mind you have two sides.
-Practice both on your life and your right!
+Practice both on your left and your right!
 Now, head to some basic gripping.